rodamber/rc/project_2/report.md

-We present a summary of how Layered Label Propagation (LLP), a highly scalable, coordinate-free, graph reordering algorithm, uses community finding techniques to permute very large (immutable) graphs (possibly billions of nodes), with applications to graph compression.
+We present a summary of how Layered Label Propagation (LLP), a highly scalable, coordinate-free, graph reordering algorithm, uses community finding techniques to permute very large immutable graphs, with applications to graph compression.

 # Introduction